 Why this hack is super helpful:

-- Bloggers now take their own photos using smartphones, edit them using different apps and use them in the website
+- Bloggers now take their photos using smartphones, edit them using different apps and use them on the website

 - Sometimes you want to capture those workflows and proposals that work for you.
 Simple take screenshots and upload them to your site via the app.

 Your site is self-hosted hopefully.
 The app is a product of Automatic, hose guys running WordPress.com.
-To be able to use the app, you need to have Jetpack plugin (free) installed, activated and linked to your WordPress.com account.
+To be able to use the app, you need to have the Jetpack plugin (free) installed, activated, and linked to your WordPress.com account.

 Yes, on the go with the same app.
-Writing this post actually requires proper structuring, And gradual development.
+Writing this post requires proper structuring And gradual development.

 So I am using the app to add productivity tools and writing a few notes about them as they come across my mind.

-This being a post that would take a few weeks to complete, it’s vital that I am able to update it wherever I am, as when the thoughts come trickling, because if I snooze, I loose.
+This being a post that would take a few weeks to complete, it's vital that I can update it wherever I am, as when the thoughts come trickling because if I snooze, I lose.

 This app is thus very handy for me.
 I actually started running this site without a laptop back in 2017, so this might explain why I always start drafting my posts on my phone and soliciting visuals without relying much on my laptop

-Best tips to draft your posts on WordPress Mobile App:
+Best tips for drafting your posts on the WordPress Mobile App:

 - Use the default block editor (Yes, that Gutenberg thing is now default on the app and works like crazy.